hammadshakeelai/Doomsday-Algorithm-In-Assembly-Language/README.md

 ## Status

-The toolchain is verified end to end: `doomsday.asm` assembles with zero NASM errors, runs, and accepts typed input through all three prompts on desktop and mobile.
+Working end to end. `doomsday.asm` assembles with zero NASM errors, runs, accepts typed input through all three prompts on desktop and mobile, and reports the correct weekday.

-**Known issue:** the program prints ` So on Year ` and then stops before reporting the weekday — it reaches its century-anchor block and does not print again.
-Tracked in [DESIGN.md](DESIGN.md#verified-by-hand-2026-08-30) with the first place to look.
+Verified by hand: `2026 / 08 / 30` → **Sunday** (doomsday 2026 is Saturday; 8/8
+is an anchor, +22 days) and `2000 / 12 / 12` → **Tuesday** (12/12 is an anchor).

 ## Credits